B-r-u-n-oM/asteroids2/README.md

 There are other several commands which are shown on the screen during the execution.

 Music:
-- Composition by Johann Sebastian Bach.
+- Menuet in G Major - Composition by Johann Sebastian Bach.
 - Transcription by Bruno Ribeiro.

 Special thanks to: